OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 Live Resize of Capacity
 --------------------------------------------------------------------------------

-If you need to resize the capacity in the RUNNING state you have to setup some extra attributes to VM template, this attributes **must be set before the VM is started**.
-These attributes are driver specific, more info for :ref:`KVM <kvm_live_resize>` and :ref:`vCenter <vcenter_live_resize>`.
+If you need to resize the capacity in the RUNNING state you have to set up some extra attributes in the VM template.
+These attributes **must be set before the VM is started**.
+These attributes are driver-specific, more info for :ref:`KVM <kvm_live_resize>` and :ref:`vCenter <vcenter_live_resize>`.

 .. warning:: Hotplug is only implemented only for KVM and vCenter.
 Added CPUs will be in offline state after the resize.
 Enable them with ``echo 1 > /sys/devices/system/cpu/cpu<ID>/online``